saaji/exometer_report_librato/README.md

     excluding the host name, because Librato does not support @ characters in a source name.

-    *Default:* name part of the Erlang node name
+    If the source option is set to `nodename`, the name part of the Erlang node name will be used.
+If it is set to `hostname`, the host name part will be used.

+    If the source option is a fun, that fun will be called when the reportert is initialized and the return value will be used as the source name.

+    If the source option is a string, that string will be used.

+    *Default:* `nodename`

 * `interval` *(integer)*